Analytical Approximation of the ELBO Gradient in the Context of the Clutter Problem: Introduction

 Another approach, popularized more recently in \cite{Paisley2012} and \cite{Kingma2014} circumvents the intractability of ELBO by employing stochastic approximation of the ELBO gradient rather than of ELBO itself.
 This is applicable in cases where computation of the marginal likelihood is not required and we are only interested in maximizing ELBO to optimize the parameters of the variational distribution.
 Since the definition of ELBO can be regarded as an expectation over the variational distribution, the central premise of this method is to convert the gradient of the expectation into an expectation of a gradient and then stochastically approximate the expectation.
 In \cite{Paisley2012} the conversion is achieved by using the identity $\nabla_\psi q(\theta|\psi) = q(\theta|\psi)\nabla \ln q(\theta|\psi)$, where $q(\theta|\psi)$ is the variational distribution, $\theta$ comprises the latent variables and $\psi$ represents the parameters of the variational distribution.
 This approach is known as the log-derivative trick or the score function estimator and while broadly applicable, typically suffers from a high variance of the estimated gradient (\cite{Jankowiak2018}).
 To avoid the high variance issue, \cite{Kingma2014} adopt a different approach and perform the conversion by employing a reparameterization of the variational distribution in which the latent variable is expressed in terms of a differentiable transformation of an auxiliary random variable with independent distribution.
 This approach is known as the reparameterization trick or the pathwise gradient estimator and while not as broadly applicable as the score function estimator, generally exhibits lower variance (\cite{Jankowiak2018}).

 The stochastic approximation of the ELBO gradient has a primary advantage in that it is broadly applicable and can work with high dimensional latent spaces (\cite{Ranganath2014}), which best benefits application in complex, offline inference problems where the stochastic nature of the method and its usually high computational cost are not an issue.
-In contrast, real time applications at the edge and safety-critical applications require fast and deterministic inference algorithms.
+In contrast, real time embedded applications at the edge and safety-critical applications require fast and deterministic inference algorithms.
 To address this need we propose a method that, in the context of the clutter problem and based on the reparameterization trick, analytically approximates the ELBO gradient and provides a solution for maximizing ELBO by integrating the approximation as the expectation step in an EM (Expectation Maximization) algorithm.
 The proposed approximation is tested against classical deterministic approaches in Bayesian inference, such as the Laplace approximation, Expectation Propagation and Mean-Field Variational Inference, and demonstrates good accuracy and rate of convergence together with linear computational complexity.
+The main target application of the method is modelling of 1D sensor readings corrupted by approximately Gaussian noise and outliers within the domain of embedded real time systems and safety critical systems.